globelabs/api/Ruby/docs/payment.md

 ## How to Include

-First thing before you do an authentication using ruby wrapper class is to include some files or library as listed below:
+First thing before you do any calls for Globe API using ruby wrapper class is to include the base class called GlobeApi.

-+ net/https - To be able to do a HTTP request (which is default library in ruby).
-+ Auth.rb - Oauth Methods for Globe API.
-+ GlobeApi.rb - Globe API Base class.

-##### Figure PROTO.5 - Include libraries and/or files
+##### Figure PROTO.5 - Include Base Class

-**Note:** To include these you have to point the location of the file and require it in your app
+**Note:** To include these you have to point the location of the file and require it in your app.
+In my case, I am using the test script inside the test folder and it will look like this.

-    require 'net/https'
-    require './globe/Auth.rb'
-    require './globe/GlobeApi.rb'
+    require './../src/GlobeApi.rb'

 ## Authentication